himanidhawan4/himanidhawan4/README.md

 <br>

 <p align="center">
-  I believe the best way to learn engineering is by building, understanding failures, and continuously improving.
+  <i>I believe the best way to learn engineering is by building, understanding failures, and continuously improving.</i>
 </p>

 <hr/>